 There are a number of insurance covers available for importers and wholesalers which can address your risk exposures and protect your key assets:

 Public and Products Liability

 As an importer you carry a substantial liability risk.
 Australian law deems importers to be the manufacturer of the goods they import.
 This means that if a product you import contributes to the injury or illness of someone using or consuming your product, you can be held legally responsible.
 You could be liable to pay hundreds of thousands of dollars in damages if you are without Public and Products Liability Insurance.

 The goods you import are likely your primary source of income.
 This makes it imperative to have cover that protects you for loss or damage to stock.
 A fire or water damage in your storage facility could see you stand to lose hundreds of thousands of dollars in goods without adequate insurance cover, potentially jeopardising the financial strength of your business.

-Regardless of the scale of your business, we strive to deliver an insurance solution that empowers you to make business decisions with greater confidence, so you can plan for your future with greater certainty.
+Regardless of the scale of your business, we strive to deliver an insurance solution that empowers you to make business decisions with greater confidence, so you can plan for your future with certainty.